az-digital/az_quickstart/ACCESSIBILITY-REVIEW-PLAN.md

 This phase should begin immediately and run in parallel with code remediation.
 It is the only way to turn this review from a one-time cleanup into an ongoing compliance practice.

 1. Add automated accessibility scanning to CI.
-The recommended baseline is Playwright plus axe-core against a representative page matrix, because the project already has Node tooling and GitHub Actions.
+The recommended baseline is the GitHub Accessibility Scanner against a representative page matrix of live URLs, because the project already uses GitHub Actions and the scanner can surface findings directly in GitHub for maintainers.
-2. Define the manual assistive-technology matrix: NVDA with Firefox, NVDA with Chrome, JAWS with Chrome, VoiceOver with Safari on macOS, VoiceOver with Safari on iOS, and TalkBack with Chrome on Android where mobile interaction is important.
+2. Define the manual assistive-technology matrix: NVDA with Firefox, NVDA with Chrome, JAWS with Chrome, JAWS with Edge, VoiceOver with Safari on macOS, VoiceOver with Safari on iOS, and TalkBack with Chrome on Android where mobile interaction is important.
 3. Add accessibility acceptance criteria to custom widget work.
 Every widget fix should ship with keyboard, focus, name, state, and announcement checks.
 4. Create a regression policy: no merge for new serious or critical accessibility issues on representative pages.